jpverkamp/blog/content/programming/advent-of-code/2021/2021-12-09-local-minimum-deminifier.md

 basinmap_image.convert(mode='RGB').save(basin_file)
 ```

-I used {{< wikipedia "HSV" >}} so that I could index colors based on the basin index and then 10007 as a big prime to scramble them a bit so it wasn't just a nice color map descending the image (because of the order I flood filled them in).
+I used [[wiki:HSV]]() so that I could index colors based on the basin index and then 10007 as a big prime to scramble them a bit so it wasn't just a nice color map descending the image (because of the order I flood filled them in).

 {{< figure src="/embeds/2021/aoc2021-09-basins.png" >}}